 Speed Limit Update

-Within the Orange County, the free speed of I4 62.5 mph, which is considered to be high, and cause I4 attract too many traffic from the local road.
+Within the Orange County, the free flow speed of I4 was 62.5 mph, which is considered to be high, and causes I4 attract too many traffic from the local road.
 The free flow speed value is therefore decreased by 5 mph in the I4 within Orange County.

 Observed Traffic Count Update

 Since year 2010 is the base year for the CFRPM 6.1, all the observed traffic counts are 2010 based in the CFRPM network links.
-The observed traffic counts in the subarea are updated to 2015 based on traffic information from FTI and from Florida Turnpike (North Coin and SR 528).
+The observed traffic counts in the subarea are updated to 2015 based on traffic information from FTI and from Florida Turnpike (Northern Coin and SR 528).
 Before the traffic count updates, some sanity checks were performed on the 2010 traffic count in the network.
 There are potentially four major issues on the 2010 traffic count as followings:

 Some traffic count locations are not correct.